-This article originally appeared in the January 1996 issue of Acoustic Guitar, but as the story behind this intriguing segment of guitar history never gets old, at least in the eyes of the editorial staff, we decided to reprint it for readers who might have missed it the first time around.
+This article originally appeared in the January 1996 issue of Acoustic Guitar, but the story behind this intriguing segment of guitar history never gets old.
 For those interested in experiencing these instruments and learning about the current state of cowboy guitar culture, see Bill Leigh’s “Exploring Cowboy Guitars in a Post-Cowboy World” sidebar below.
-And if you’re a long-time subscriber who still has the original issue in your collection, send a picture of yourself and the cover to email@example.com and we’ll send you something from the AG goodie bag!

 Back in the 1950s, before the age of hyper-marketed cartoon characters, kids had to settle for heroes such as newspaper reporters who could fly and—of more interest to guitar players—cowboys who could sing.
 While the old Gene Autry and Roy Rogers teleplays were more primitive than those of modern superheroes, their functions were remarkably similar; they served as simple, entertaining morality plays (good guys v. bad guys) and as vehicles for marketing related products.
 Among the items that capitalized on warbling broadcast buckaroos were cowboy guitars, a fascinating subset of guitar history that has recently grabbed the attention of a growing number of guitar buffs.